mloosen27/https-github.com-d4rken-sdmaid-public./Explorer.md

 Attempts to share the selected file through another app, e.g. mailing a picture.
 It is currently not supported to share files that the other application can not access itself.

 ### Create filter
 Helps you create a user filter for the [SystemCleaner](https://github.com/d4rken/sdmaid-public/wiki/SystemCleaner).
+It will open the user filter creation screen and prefill a few fields such that the created filter would match the files you selected.

 ### Save directory structure
 Will create a text file on your primary storage (e.g. root of your sdcard) that contains the file/directory structure (recursively) of the selected items.
 A better way than screenshots to share specific file setups with other users (or me :p).